Beautyrest Silver BRS900 Mattress Review

 Cooling

 The Beautyrest Silver offers very good cooling.
-It should keep you cool and comfortable throughout the night if you don't usually have an issue with overheating while you sleep.
-However, for hot sleepers, it may not be cooling enough, especially if you're often bothered by heat during the first hour or so in bed, when you're trying to fall asleep.
+It should keep you cool and comfortable throughout the night if you don't typically experience overheating while sleeping.
+However, for hot sleepers, it may not be sufficiently cooling, especially if you're often bothered by heat during the first hour or so in bed, when trying to fall asleep.

 Pros